momado350/Surfs-Up-/README.md

 #  Project requirement
 Before I start the Project I did the Following:
-1. Created a new repository for this project called `sqlalchemy-challenge`.
+1. Created a new repository for this project called `surf_ups`.

 2. Cloned the new repository to my local computer.